vonssy/Oasis-BOT/README.md

   - Support Running Multi Providers Each Accounts
   - Multi Accounts With Threads

-### Note: A little advice, when running setup.py it is better to do it locally, not on vps or rdp. there is a high possibility of being banned, because oasis saves your session.
+### Note: A little advice, when running setup.py it is better to run it on local IP, not on vps or rdp. there is a high possibility of being banned, because oasis saves your session.

 ## Requiremnets